dhable/caffeinatedideas.com/_posts/2014-09-04-agile-fallacies-that-need-to-stop.markdown

 ---
 The other morning I was discussing my recent discovery of [#NoEstimates][NoEstimates] with our company\'s agile champion.
 \"The business needs certaintly about their software projects\" is a key themes that he\'s heard repeated as a counter to avoiding estimates.
-This got me thinking about the top three falacies of agile development that I keep seeing propagated.
+We ended up coming up with a list of our favorite software engineering fallacies that we seem to just keep propogating.

 <!--EndExcerpt-->

-## There Is No Certinanty In Life
+## Life Is Uncertain

 At some point in our lives, we\'re given this misconception that with effort we can have some level of certianty about the future.
 On a small enough scale with very fixed boundries, I suppose that\'s true - it\'s probably pretty certian that I\'ll take another breathe of air.
 Even then there is still a small level of uncertianly that I won\'t and the outcome of that action will make for a pretty wild day.
-In fact, there is no industry that understand that nothing in life is certian like the medical profession.
-Ask any doctor to comment about a prognosis and they will ___never___ discount the very slim possibilities in life.
+The harsh reality is that nothing in life is certian.

+There's no profession that truely understands the uncertaninty of life like the medical profession.
+Ask any doctor to comment about a prognosis and they will __never__ speak in definiative terms.

 Believing the life if certian doesn\'t just affect estimates, it also lulls developers into ignoring the edge cases in their code.
-The cloud is a chaotic environment where you can never be certian that resources, APIs or data is ever where you left it.
-Good, mature software is code that has seen the real world for a long enough period of time that the development team has added enough code around uncertian cases.
-That does not mean that the code or the problem domain is certian and free of risk.
-Instead of expecting that software is perfect and free of uncertainty, try to think of software as a patient in a hospital - even when low risk is involved, the uncertain can happen.
+The cloud is a chaotic environment where you can never be certian that resources, APIs or services are available.
+Mature software is code that has been used in the real world long enough that the development team has accounted for enough uncertain cases.
+It does not mean that a chunk of code has no more risk of breaking.
+There is no way to know whether we\'ve covered all the corner cases.
+The sooner we embrase the chaos instead of punishing teams for their failures to forsee the uncertainty, the sooner we can get back to deliverying real value.

 ## Life Is Not Synchronous